verocloud/obsidian-mindmap-nextgen/README.md

 Hides all nodes except the root.

+### Document title as root node

+Select "Use title as root node" in plugin settings to generate mind maps with the title at the bottom level, so you can avoid repeating the title.

 ## Compatibility

 The obsidian version I have tested is **v1.0.3**, which is recommended to use at least version **v1.0.0**.